stuartleeks/az-apim-tf-export/docs/walkthrough.md

 The walkthrough works with two environments: `dev` and `test`.
 Terraform will be used to create the infrastructure for both environments.
 The `dev` environment will be used to author the APIs in APIM.
-Then the  and the configuration will be exported to Terraform and applied to the `test` environment.
+Then the configuration will be exported to Terraform and applied to the `test` environment.

 ## Step 1: Set up the `.env` file